XML RSS

 Getting Here

 The museum is easily accessible to the public as it is located in the city centre.
-Take the STAR or PUTRA LRT and alight at Masjid Jamek Station.
+Take the LRT and alight at Masjid Jamek Station.
 As you come out from the station, look for Jalan Tun Perak road and walk along it towards the Maybank Tower.
-As you are about to reach Maybank Tower, turn left to Jalan Raja Chulan and you will see the Musuem.
+As you are about to reach Maybank Tower, turn left to Jalan Raja Chulan and you will see the Museum.

 Opening hours